You Earned a Ticket!

 Next Steps

-Parents and PTAs can help get kids to class on time and not miss school.
 From creating a regular bedtime routine to making sure backpacks are ready to go in the morning, time-proven strategies really work, if parents know about them.
+PTAs can help parents learn about the importance of getting to class on time and not missing school.
 Attendance Works provides useful web-based handouts for preschool, elementary, middle and high school in several languages.

 Quiz